cheekiat/SlideToUnlock/README.md

 # Slide To Unlock
 This library can fast and easy develop slide to unlock function.
-* Slide icon and background can support image or shape file
+* Slide icon and background can support image, shape and color code

 Java Code
 ----------------